 When your Little Baby & Co items arrive you will use the first few steps to transfer Baby head first onto a spoon and you can gently guide those tiny feet into the wrap.

 We hope that these tips for handling Baby will help you in your time of need.

 *APPLICATION FOR ASSISTANCE AND REQUESTING ITEMS*

-As we know that keepsakes and mementos on milestone anniversaries or birthdays are very important to us angel parents we will endeavor to cater to ANY request we receive as long as it is within our power as a charity.
+We know that keepsakes and mementos on milestone anniversaries or birthdays are very important to grieving parents we will endeavor to cater to ANY request we receive as long as it is within our power as a charitable organisation.